-In preparation for our analysis, we define several notions about matrices.
-The first is an \textit{effective rank} of matrices, which is a measure of a matrix complexity using eigenvalues of the matrix. \begin{definition}[effective rank] For a matrix $T \in \R^{p} \otimes \R^{p}$ and $k \in \N$, we define two types of effective ranks of $T$:
+In preparation for our analysis, we define several notions related to matrices.
+The first is the \textit{effective rank} of matrices, which measures the complexity of a matrix using its eigenvalues. \begin{definition}[effective rank] For a matrix $T \in \R^{p} \otimes \R^{p}$ and $k \in \N$, we define two types of effective ranks of $T$:

-Furthermore, we define an effective number of bases with constant $b > 0$ and $n \in \N$:
+Furthermore, we define an effective number of bases with constants $b > 0$ and $n \in \N$:

-If the set is empty, we set $k^*(b) = \infty$. \end{definition} This notion has been used in studies related to the matrix concentration inequality \citep{koltchinskii2017concentration}, and its application to the high-dimensional linear regression \citep{bartlett2020benign}.
-This measure is based on on the degree of decay of the eigenvalues, rather than a number of nonzero eigenvalues.
+If the set is empty, we set $k^*(b) = \infty$. \end{definition} This notion has been used in studies related to the matrix concentration inequality \citep{koltchinskii2017concentration}, and its application to high-dimensional linear regression \citep{bartlett2020benign}.
+This measure is based on the degree of decay of the eigenvalues, rather than the number of nonzero eigenvalues.